Parent’s Guide to Creating a Safe Home for Children With Disabilities

 • Create a sandbox or a tactile exploration area with materials like pebbles, sand or water beads.

-• Introduce shaded spots as a retreat from overwhelming sunlight or visual stimuli.
+• Add shaded spots where your child can retreat from bright light or visual overstimulation.

 Sensory Corner